Hydroxymandelonitrile glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and 4-hydroxymandelonitrile, whereas its two products are UDP and taxiphyllin.
+The two substrates of this enzyme characterised from Triglochin maritima are 4-hydroxymandelonitrile and UDP-glucose.
+Its products are taxiphillin and uridine diphosphate (UDP).
+The enzyme is related to (R)-mandelonitrile β-glucosyltransferase, which produces prunasin from mandelonitrile.
+These products are both cyanogenic glucosides.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:4-hydroxymandelonitrile glucosyltransferase.
 Other names in common use include cyanohydrin glucosyltransferase, and uridine diphosphoglucose-cyanohydrin glucosyltransferase.
-This enzyme participates in tyrosine metabolism.